Wednesday, November 21, 2012

 They're wonderful here for a number of reasons: A fun and playful song with matching musicality, a spot-on performance, smiles that light up the room, but there's something more going on.

-making her feel comfortable and showing her off.
+I believe, and I could be wrong because I can't find a quote confirming this, that Frankie Manning used to teach that the Leader's responsibility was to focus on the Follower - making her feel comfortable and showing her off.
 In doing this it allows her to shine and makes the dance, as a whole, better.
 (You'll have to forgive me.
 I'm digging back into the recesses of my late 1990's memory on this one so even if I'm wrong about Frankie just go with me here.
 Oh, and please correct me if I am and I'll edit the post.)

 The clear focus in this performance is Sharon.
 She moves with certainty adding flourishes to each swingout and extra personality to every hit.
 This works because Juan has purposefully taken on a supportive role.
 He creates the foundation and she thrives upon it.
 He builds the canvas and she paints.
 He cooks the meatloaf and she brings the cake for dessert.